aichemydev/testgold/docs/externaluse.rst

 Using the TestGold Interceptor
 ==============================

-We now support direct calls to our healing API from Selenium tests running outside of our own service.
+We  support direct calls to our healing API from Selenium tests running outside of our own service.
 For this purpose, we have released Selenium packages for Java, Javascript, and Python that interface with our API and obtain healed XPaths or CSS selectors for web automation tests that run in your own environment.
 These *TestGold Interceptor* packages can be used in place of the usual Selenium packages to take advantage of our API.

-These packages are downloadable at the settings page, after your account is activated.
+These packages are downloadable on the configurations page, after your account is activated.
 Contact `support@testgold.dev
 <mailto:support@testgold.dev>`_ if you are not activated within 24 hours.

 .. image:: _static/interceptor-download.png